Music Competition

 Music Maker Competition and Constance Shacklock Memorial Prize

-This is an exciting opportunity for young, skilled musicians and singers aged 16-20 with a passion for music, who love performing and can produce music to a high standard.
+This competition is an exciting opportunity for young, skilled musicians and singers aged 16-20 with a passion for music, who love performing and can produce music to a high standard.
 The winners will join the ranks of many talented previous winners including three members of Nottingham’s illustrious musical family the Kanneh-Masons, Konya, Braimah and Isata.

-Music Maker Competition – How to enter
+Music Maker Competition – How to enter (when open to entries)

 Please check you comply with the entry conditions set out below.

-The entry form must be completed and returned to us not later than 31 March 2024 so please do not leave it to the last minute to ask for the form!
 When returning the form we will ask you to include a link to a video of you singing or playing your instrument.
 We will use that performance video to select the 12 entrants who will be invited to one of the two heats.
 The best performers at the heats will then be invited to the final of the competition where the two winners will be chosen by the panel of judges.

 Who was Constance Shacklock?
 (1913 – 1999)